-Allia Ltd is registered under the Data Protection Act 1998.
 Allia Ltd is registered under the Co-operative and Community Benefit Societies Act 2014 (No. 28861R) and recognised by HMRC as a charity (XR29468) and governed by independent trustees.
 As such, Allia is permitted to offer and issue certain bonds to the public in the United Kingdom based on the exemption under the Financial Services and Markets Act (section 85(5) and Schedule 11A).
 Further information about our legal status and Trustees can be found here

 What information do we collect

 Personal information is any information that can be used to identify you.
 So, for example, if you attend one of our events, join a business support programme or provide a service to Allia, we may collect and process the personal information that you’ve provided.
 We may also collect information from you when you report a problem with our website or if you complete a survey which we use for research purposes.
 This personal information may include your name, personal or work email address, postal address, telephone or mobile number, UK Tax payer information (for Gift Aid), records of responses to campaigns, as well as how you came to find us or about our services or events.
 We also keep a record of what mailing lists you are signed up to, and you have control in unsubscribing or updating these preferences at any time by either contacting us directly or by following the link at the bottom of a newsletter that we sent to you.

 In detail, the types of personal data that Allia may require include information about current, past and prospective employees; bondholders who have invested in one or more of Allia’s social finance products; directors of charities who are recipients of money raised through Allia’s social finance products; participants of Allia’s Serious Impact programme; Future Business Centre tenants; Allia members, trustees and directors; suppliers and anyone else we communicate with.